RolandGulbinovic/big_data_analysis/README.md

 This project performs analysis of bike trip data using Python.
 It focuses on **distance and duration trends** by day of the week, cleans and transforms raw GPS ride data, and uses **clustering and geospatial visualization**.

 ---
+### 0. Folder Structure
+- `rent_bike.py` - the main script to run
+- `functions.py` - file with all the functions
+- `data/` - needs to contain the 12 input data files - IMPORTANT
+- `output/` - all output plots

+---

 ### 1. Read and Clean Data